cgmuniz/music-n-manga-bot/README.md

 * pause: pauses the current song
 * resume: resume the current song
 * remove: remove a position from the queue
+* forward: forwards the track
+* backward: backwards the track
 * loop: loops the current song
 * loopqueue: loops the queue
 * shuffle: shuffles the current song